smthemex/ComfyUI_StoryDiffusion/README.md

 Function Description of Nodes
 ---
 **<Storydiffusion_Model_Loader>**
+* image: optional,The interface that must be linked to the image generation diagram.
+For dual roles, please follow the example and use the built-in image batch node in comfyUI;
+* controlnet:only ms function support;
+* character prompt: The prompt for the character, [character name] must be at the beginning.
+If using the graphic mode, the keyword "img" must be added, such as a man img;if using  chinese prompt, need["角色名"] or ['角色名']
-* repo: using diffuser models ;
+* repo_id: using diffuser models ;
-* ckptname:  using  community SDLX model selection;
+* ckpt_name:  using  community SDLX model selection;
-* vae_id: some model need fb16 vae,
+* vae_id: some model need fb16 vae,keep none is fine,
 * character_weights: Character weights saved using the save_character feature of the sampler node.
 Selecting "none/none" does not take effect!
 (Note that the saved character weights cannot be immediately recognized and require a restart of comfyUI);
 * lora: Selecting SDXL Lora does not take effect when set to "none";
 * lora_scale: The weight of Lora, which is enabled when Lora takes effect;
+* clip_vison: ms diffusion,story_maker,pulid_flux need clip_vision models;
+* controlnet_model_path: ms diffusion use only;
 * trigger_words: The keyword for Lora will be automatically added to the prompt.
 When enabling Lora, please fill in the corresponding trigger_words for Lora;
 * Scheduler: When selecting a sampler and adding characters to the same frame in the text and animation, if running continuously, an error will be reported.
 At this time, changing a sampler can continue running, but this bug has not been fixed yet;
-* model_type: Select either the txt2img or img2img mode, and when using the txt2img mode, the sampler may not be connected to the image;
-* id_number: How many roles are used, currently only supporting 1 or 2;
 * sa32_degree/sa64_degree: an adjustable parameter for the attention layer;
 * img_width/img_height: The height and width dimensions of the drawing.
 * photomake_mode: choice v1 or v2 model;
 * easy_function: try some new function...

 **<Storydiffusion_Sampler>**
-* pipe/info: The interface that must be linked;
+* model: The interface that must be linked;
-* image: The interface that must be linked to the image generation diagram.
-For dual roles, please follow the example and use the built-in image batch node in comfyUI;
-* character prompt: The prompt for the character, [character name] must be at the beginning.
-If using the graphic mode, the keyword "img" must be added, such as a man img;if using  chinese prompt, need["角色名"] or ['角色名']
 * Scene prompts: The prompt for the scene description, [character name], must start at the beginning.
 It is best for both characters to appear once in the first two lines.
 [NC] At the beginning, the character does not appear (suitable for non character scenes).
 When [character A] and [character B], MS diffusion's dual character mode is enabled, and and the spaces before and after it cannot be ignored# Used for segmented prompt, rendering the entire segment, but only outputting the prompt after #;
 * split prompt: The symbol for splitting the prompt, which does not take effect when it is empty.
 It is used to normalize paragraphs when the prompt is external.
 For example, when you pass in 10 lines of text, the hyphen may not be correct, but using a hyphen, such as ";", can effectively distinguish each line.
 * negative prompt: only effective when img_style is No_style;
 * seed/steps/cfg: suitable for commonly used functions in comfyUI;
 * ip-adapter_strength: img2img controls the weight of ip-adapter in graph generation,only using in kolors;
 * style_strength'ratio: Style weight control, which controls from which step the style takes effect.
 When the style consistency is not good, you can try increasing or decreasing this parameter;
-* clip_vison: Only valid when two characters are in the same image ,need "clip_g.safetensors" in models/clip_vison;
 * role-scale: only effective when two characters are in the same image, controlling the weight of the characters in the image;
 * Mask_threshold: It is only effective when two roles are in the same picture, and controls the position of the role in the picture (MS system automatically assigns the role position according to prompt, so appropriate role position information description can be added to prompt);
 * Start_step: Only effective when two characters are in the same image, controlling the number of starting steps for the character's position in the image
 * Save_character: Whether to save the character weights of the current character, file in/ Under ComfyUI_StoryDiffusion/weights/pt, use time as the file name;
-* Controlnet_modelpath: Controlnet's community  model );
 * Controllet_scale: control net weight;
 * guidance_list: contrlol role's position;